A jewel at the heart of Tucson’s rustic beauty.

 Can my pet be in the wedding?
 Yes.
 Well-mannered, four-legged family members are always welcome.

+Can I use real candles?
+No open flame, either inside the Chapel or outside on the Chapel grounds is permitted.
 Electric or battery-operated flicker candles work well and create a very nice ambience.

 Do you require event liability insurance?
-To protect the historic chapel and grounds and our clients and guests, we may ask you to obtain event liability insurance at a nominal cost from a provider that will be listed in your contract at signing.
+To protect the historic chapel and grounds and our clients and guests, we will ask you to obtain event liability insurance at a nominal cost from a provider that will be listed in your contract at signing.

 Contact Us

 Contact the San Pedro Chapel Event Coordinator today for more information.
-She will work with you every step of the way to ensure your event is perfect and stress-free.
+She will work with you every step of the way to ensure your event is perfect and stress free.

 San Pedro Chapel Event Coordinator